2deviant/Mathematica-Trees/README.md

 The algorithm is quite simple:

 1. Draw a line segment of [somewhat] random length at a [somewhat] random angle.
-1. Decide if the tree is going to bifrucate at this point -- *i.e.* pick random integer between 1 and 2.
+1. Decide if the tree is going to bifurcate at this point -- *i.e.* pick random integer between 1 and 2.
 1. Call the the same routine which performed both of the above for each of new branches (either 1 or 2).
 1. Repeat until the desired depth is achieved.